SAL6910/Food-Ordering-System-in-Python-with-GUI/README.md

 ## About the Project

 This project is about ordering food from a Cafe.
 Individual order can be taken from respective tables.
 A bill is generated once u give the order.
+GUI made using Python Tkinter.
 You are free to to use this project for college or school purposes.
 Please note that this project is not made for business or commercial purposes.